Inflation and Deflation, Their Causes and Effects

 Inflation is when prices rise, and deflation is when prices fall.
 You can have both inflation and deflation at the same time in various asset classes.
 When taken to their extremes, both are bad for economic growth, but for different reasons.
 That's why the Federal Reserve, the nation's central bank, tries to control them.
-Here's how to recognize the signs of rampant inflation and deflation, and how to protect your finances.

 How to Tell the Difference Between Inflation and Deflation

-The third type, creeping inflation, is when prices rise 3 percent a year or less.
+The third type, creeping inflation, exists when prices rise 3 percent a year or less.
 It's somewhat common.
 It occurs when the economy is doing well.
 The last time it happened was in 2007.

-The fourth type is walking, or pernicious, inflation.
+The fourth type is walking or pernicious inflation.
 Prices increase 3-10 percent a year, enough for people to stock up now to avoid higher prices later.
 Suppliers and wages can't keep up, which leads to shortages or prices so high that most people can't afford the basics.

 The fifth type, galloping inflation, is when prices rise 10 percent or more a year.
 It can destabilize the economy, drive out foreign investors, and topple government leaders.
 It's a result of exchange rate fluctuations.

 Deflation is when prices fall.
 It can be difficult to spot because all prices don't fall uniformly.
 During overall deflation, you can have inflation in some areas of the economy.
 In 2014, there was deflation in oil and gas prices.
 Meanwhile, prices of housing continued to rise, although slowly.
 The Federal Reserve measures the core inflation rate.
 It takes out the volatile price changes of oil and food.